Eremophila capricornica

-Eremophila capricornica is a flowering plant in the figwort family, Scrophulariaceae and is endemic to Western Australia.
+Eremophila capricornica is a species of flowering plant in the figwort family, Scrophulariaceae and is endemic to Western Australia.
 It is a small shrub with woolly branches, grey, hairy leaves and mauve to lilac-coloured flowers with hairy sepals.

 Description

 Eremophila capricornica is a shrub growing to 50-75 cm high and wide with densely woolly branches.
 The leaves are arranged alternately, clustered near the ends of the branches, grey, lance-shaped with the narrower end towards the base, 8-12 mm long and 3-4 mm wide.
 The flowers are borne singly in leaf axils on a woolly stalk 2-3 mm long.
 There are 5 lance-shaped, dark green to grey, hairy sepals which are 6-9 mm long and 1.5-3 mm wide.
 The petals are mauve to lilac-coloured, 15-20 mm long and joined at their lower end to form a flattened, bell-shaped tube which is mostly glabrous inside and out.
 The 4 stamens are enclosed by the petal tube.
 Flowering time is mainly from June to August.